List of Shy characters: Amarariruku

-Kufufu is a girl who is boisterous and playful.
-She has a signature laugh, where she gets her name from.
+A boisterous and playful member with a signature laugh, where she gets her name from.
 She refers to herself in third person and likes to play games and jokes with the heroes.
 Dressed in a clownish costume, she smiles and laughs because she believes she is at peace as long as she does so.
 She also believes no matter how a person may be feeling, laughter will lead to peace; she was created and desires to fill the world with laughter and smiles because of this philosophy.
 She wears her long, green hair in pigtails and wears extremely long sleeves underneath a black shawl.
 She has the ability to attract things to her and store large and small objects in her costume.
 She later defects to the heroes' side.